curquhart/secure-json/docs/source/_javadocs/com/chelseaurquhart/securejson/SecureJSON.rst

    :param parInput: The input character sequence to deserialize.
    :param parConsumer: The consumer to call with our unserialized JSON value.
    :param <T>: The type of object we expect.
 JSONDecodeException will be thrown if this is wrong.
 Note that Object (which will accept anything) is acceptable.
-   :throws JSONException: On decode failure.
+   :throws JSONDecodeException: On decode failure.

 fromJSON
 ^^^^^^^^

-.. java:method:: public <T> void fromJSON(CharSequence parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONException
+.. java:method:: public <T> void fromJSON(CharSequence parInput, IConsumer<T> parConsumer, Class<T> parClass) throws JSONDecodeException
    :outertype: SecureJSON

    Convert a JSON character sequence to an object that consumer will accept.
-Throws JSONException on failure.
+Throws JSONDecodeException on failure.
 After the consumer returns, all buffers we created while parsing the JSON character sequence will be destroyed.
 This is very similar to its counterpart that doesn't take a class argument, but this supports encoding into that class instead of into java types.

    Example: